MichaelSasser/matrixctl/README.md

 # MatrixCtl

-MatrixCtl is a simple, but feature-rich tool to remotely control, manage, provision and deploy your matrix homeservers and users from your virtual terminal.
+MatrixCtl is a simple, but feature-rich tool to remotely control, manage, provision and deploy your Matrix homeservers and users from your virtual terminal.

 ```console